cooltechie94/javaconcepts/README.md

-Welcome to the sample project of JAVA concepts
+Welcome to the sample project illustrating a few JAVA concepts

 1) Functional Interfaces
 2) Lambdas